 3-3-4.
-Prerequisite: Completion of BIOL 1010K or BIOL 2107K with a grade of C or better heterotrophic Protista and the Kingdom Animalia.
+Prerequisite: Completion of BIOL 1010K or BIOL 2107K with a grade of C or better

+This course includes an overview of the diversity of the viruses, heterotrophic Bacteria, heterotrophic Protista and the Kingdom Animalia.
 Animal organ systems will also be studied comparatively in terms of anatomy, function and physiology; special emphasis will be placed on vertebrates.